maddinkunze/handcode/README.md

 For installing HandCode you have the following options:

-### Release
+### Download Release (Easy)

-Head to the release section and download the latest binary for your platform.
+Head to the [release](https://github.com/maddinkunze/handcode/releases/latest) section and download the latest binary for your platform.
 At the moment, there are only binaries for Windows available.

+### Using Docker (Advanced)

+In some cases you might want to install HandCode as a docker service.
+Note that this option is meant for my personal/internal development purposes and neither fully documented nor supported.
+To build and run the HandCode docker container you can follow these steps:

+1. Download Docker for your system: https://www.docker.com/
+2. Get the link of the latest HandCode Dockerfile from the [releases](https://github.com/maddinkunze/handcode/releases/latest) page
+3. Build the Docker container: `docker build -t handcode:latest - < https://github.com/maddinkunze/releases/download/vX.X.X/handcode-docker-vX.X.X.dockerfile` (see https://docs.docker.com/build/concepts/context/#empty-context for more information)
+4. Run the docker container: `docker run -p 8000:8000 handcode:latest`
+5. You will now have access to the HandCode API (visit http://localhost:8000/info in your browser for the status), if I have gotten around to it until you read this, you might even be able to access a UI on http://localhost:8000/

+If you have any issues with this method, please inspect your docker logs and see [troubleshooting](#troubleshooting).

-### Source
+### From Source (Advanced)

+If there is no release for your platform available but you want the native GUI experience, you can choose to follow these steps to run HandCode from source:

-1. Clone this repository, either using `git` (`git clone https://github.com/maddinkunze/handcode`) or by downloading it manually (top left, Code -> Download as zip)
+1. Clone this repository, either using `git` (`git clone https://github.com/maddinkunze/handcode`) or by downloading it manually from GitHub (top left, Code -> Download ZIP)
-2. Install `python3` for your platform (see https://python.org for more info).
-After this step, you should be able to call `python3 --version` from your terminal or command line (sometimes you only need to call `python --version`, but make sure it returns a `3.x.x` version).
-This version will be called the global python installation and be referenced as `python3`.
-If your python installation is called using `python`, adapt the following calls accordingly
+2. Install `uv` on your system.
+See https://docs.astral.sh/uv/getting-started/installation/ for more information, but in general you can use one of the following methods:
-3. Ensure `pip` (`python3 -m ensurepip`) and install `uv` (`python3 -m pip install uv`)
+   - `pip install uv` (or `python3 -m pip install uv`) on Windows with a `python3` installation
-4. Sync dependencies (`python3 -m uv sync`), this may take some time when doing it at first
-5. Activate virtual environment (`source .venv/bin/activate` on macOS and Linux, `.venv\Scripts\activate` on Windows).
-You should now see that your terminal has changed slightly to indicate that you are now acting from within the venv.
-Within your venv, you should have a new local python installation, which will be referenced from now on as just `python` (without the 3).
-To exit the venv, you can always call `deactivate`
+   - `powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"` in a PowerShell on Windows
+   - `brew install uv` on macOS with [homebrew](https://brew.sh/) installed
+   - `curl -LsSf https://astral.sh/uv/install.sh | sh` on macOS without homebrew or Linux
+3. Open a terminal or command prompt (if not already open) and go to the HandCode directory: `cd path/to/handcode` (or `cd path\to\handcode` on Windows)
+4. Sync dependencies with uv: `uv sync`
-6. Start HandCode (`python src/main.py` on macOS and Linux, `python src\main.py` on Windows), you should now see the program starting
+5. Start HandCode: `uv run src/main.py` (or `uv run src\main.py` on Windows); you should now see the HandCode user interface

-Please see troubleshooting if it does not work.
+Please see [troubleshooting](#troubleshooting) if you encounter any errors during this process.

 ### Troubleshooting

+#### UV errors

+You may encounter errors related to installing uv.
+Such errors include:
+ - `error: externally-managed-environment`

+This error can usually be fixed by choosing a different installation method for installing `uv`.
+See https://docs.astral.sh/uv/getting-started/installation/ for more options.
+If you are trying to install `uv` using `pip`, try installing it with `pipx` instead (i.e. `pipx install uv`).

+You may also encounter errors related to installing packages using uv.
+They are usually along the lines of:
+ - `We can conclude that your projects requirements are not satisfiable.` (usually during `uv sync`)

+You can try to resolve the issues yourself, by changing some dependency versions in the pyproject.toml file, otherwise feel free to open an issue and I will look into it.

 #### Python errors